felipemanga/DRY-DI/README.md

 When you have lots of classes with lots of dependencies, this gets old fast.

+## Injection Tags
+It is possible to use tags for disambiguation.
+In the following example, Doritos will get injected into the Mouth as food, but not as healthyFood.

+    // Mouths require things that look like IFood.
+    // IFood-like things go in the "food" property. inject({
+        food:IFood, // inject IFood, regardless of tags healthyFood:[IFood, {healthy:true}], // inject IFood tagged healthy
+    }).into( Mouth );

+    // register Doritos as a kind of IFood. bind(Doritos).to(IFood);

+    // register Cabbage as healthy IFood.
+    bind(Cabbage).to(IFood).withTags({ healthy:true });

+## Strings as Interfaces
 Also visible in the example is that you can use names instead of interface classes.
 This allows you to do things like: